mago0/rachaelwilliams.fit/README.md

 This application is written in Node.js and uses Express.
 Most of the web UI is written in plain HTML, CSS, and Javascript.

 It's built on top of Docker and deployed to AWS using ECS/Fargate and an Application Load-balancer.
-We're using Terraform and AWS Copilot to manager the environment and deployments.
+We're using Terraform and AWS Copilot to manage the environment and deployments.

 ## Installing & Running the App